AngelosGi/AngelosGi/README.md

 # Hello, I'm Angelos. 🦑

-I'm a junior developer familiar with HTML, CSS, PHP and Laravel.
+I'm a junior (wannabe Fullstack) developer familiar with HTML, CSS, PHP and Laravel.
-Currently wrapping up my coursework and eager to put my knowledge into practice.
+Currently starting up my java coursework and eager to put my knowledge into practice.

 ## 🌱 Skills and Technologies